History with Welsh History (BA)

 The dynamic and contested history of modern Wales is a particular area of teaching strength at Cardiff University.

-History with Welsh History allows you to 'do history' yourself, and acquire the sorts of skills that employers prize.
-You will learn to think independently, and to analyse and assess a body of historical evidence for yourself, and present your findings clearly.
+In studying the BA History with Welsh History you will, above all, learn to 'do history' yourself, and will thus acquire the sorts of skills that employers prize.
+You will learn to think independently, assess the strengths and weaknesses of a body of historical evidence for yourself, and present your findings clearly.
 Our friendly academic staff will be on hand to guide you and provide full and constructive feedback throughout your studies.

 |Typical places available||The School of History, Archaeology and Religion typically has 320 places available.|

 |Typical applications received||The School of History, Archaeology and Religion typically receives 1800 applications.|

 |Typical A level offer||AAB-ABB, including History.
 General Studies and Critical Thinking are not accepted.|

 |Typical Welsh Baccalaureate offer||AAB-ABB from the Welsh Baccalaureate and two A-level subjects, to include History.|

 |Typical International Baccalaureate offer||33 points from the International Baccalaureate, to include 6 points in Higher Level History.|